CrackThrough/ADOFAI-Mod-Installation-Guide/eng/use-1.md

 </GameInfo>
 ```

-Find the lines with above contents, and edit the `StartingPoint` and `UIStartingPoint` inside.
+Find the lines with above contents, and edit the nested `StartingPoint` and `UIStartingPoint`.

-With version `r68` and below, use the below settings.
+On any version `r68` and below, use the below settings.

 ```xml
 <StartingPoint>[Assembly-CSharp.dll]ADOBase.SetupLevelEventsInfo:Before</StartingPoint>
 <UIStartingPoint>[Assembly-CSharp.dll]ADOBase.SetupLevelEventsInfo:After</UIStartingPoint>
 ```

-After version `r69`, use the below settings.
+After any version `r69`, use the below settings.
 (You do not need to edit your file at all if you just downloaded UnityModManager.)

 ```xml
 <StartingPoint>[Assembly-CSharp.dll]ADOStartup.Startup:Before</StartingPoint>